Sexual Harassment Information and Resources

-Encourage the individual to contact someone who can explain alternatives available to resolve the situation (a sexual harassment contact person, department chair or other divisional resource, the Office for Equity and Diversity, or another campus resource
+Encourage the individual to contact someone who can explain alternatives available to resolve the situation (a sexual harassment contact person, department chair or other divisional resource, the Office of Compliance, or another campus resource

 If requested, and if you are comfortable doing so, assist the individual in reporting the behavior.
 Policies prohibiting retaliation are designed to protect you as well as the person bringing allegations forward.

 Keep allegations confidential, except as necessary to cooperate with appropriate university officials.